abdul-1432/js-26_Hover_navi/README.md

 - `.navbar`: Styling for the entire navigation bar.
 - `.navbar-item`: Styling for each navigation item.
-- `.navbar-item:hover`: Styling for each navigation item on hover.
+- `.navbar-item: hover`: Styling for each navigation item on hover.

 Feel free to experiment and adapt the styles to fit your project's design.